jisshub/react-readux/README.md

 **Solutions**

-**Using props in class based vs function based component**
+**Using props in class based vs functional component**

-In function based component, v have to directly pass _props_ to functions as a parameter.
+In functional/UI component, v have to directly pass _props_ to functions as a parameter.
 Change _this.props_ to _props_, since v r not referring to an instance of a class, instead v set reference to paramter _props_.

 Check Below,